Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/testing.rst

 - A |Signer|_ to sign the transaction.
 - An ``invoker`` of type |AccountAddress|_, which pays for the transaction.
 - An ``sender`` of type |Address|_, which can either be an |AccountAddress|_ or a |ContractAddress|_.

-  The main utility of the parameter is to simulate calls from a contract without having to create a dummy contract the simply forwards the call.
+  - The main utility of the parameter is that it allows you to test internal calls in your contracts directly.
+  - For example, if you have a more complex scenario where an account calls contract ``A`` which internally calls contract ``B``.

+    - In this case you can test the complete integration by calling ``A``.
+    - But you can also test ``B`` as its own unit by calling it directly and specifying ``A`` as the ``sender``.

 - A maximum |Energy|_ that the contract update can use.
 - A |ContractAddress|_, which you get from the initialization variable.
 - An |OwnedReceiveName|_, that specifies which receive name in the module you want to initialize.